Seriously Fudgy Vegan & Grain-Free Brownies with Peanut Butter

 These brownies are a gentle riff on the mega fudgy ones from my cookbook.
 They’re almost TOO fudgy at times, which is a strange selling point, but let’s just go with it.
 Once these are thoroughly cooled, I like to keep them in the fridge.
 Perfectly chilled wine and equally exquisitely chilled brownies is a good way to live.

 We use peanut butter as our nut butter of choice for this version of grain-free brownies, and we’ve locked down a more streamlined cooking process!
 I’m not much of a baker–I know, I say this ALL the time.
-I don’t have the patience and I just don’t particularly enjoy doing it for some reason, but healthy-ish and easy treats like this with less than 10 ingredients?
+I don’t have the patience and I just don’t particularly enjoy doing it for some reason, but easy treats like this with less than 10 ingredients?
 I can get down.

 When my friend Lily shared her version of this recipe a while back, I noticed that she heated all of the liquid ingredients in a saucepan and just melted the chocolate in the warm goo (so appetizing lol) before adding the dry ingredients.
 In my cookbook, I have you melt the chocolate separately in a double boiler.
 The saucepan method is a crucial time/extra dishes saver and is most definitely reflected here.